LSIR/AICC-I/index.md

 Discrete mathematics is a discipline with applications to almost all areas of study.
 It provides a set of indispensable tools to computer science in particular.
 This course reviews (familiar) topics as diverse as mathematical reasoning, combinatorics, discrete structures & algorithmic thinking.

+This class will be following closely the book "Discrete Mathematics and Its Applications" by Kenneth H. Rosen, published by McGraw-Hill.
+The following schedule is based on the 8th edition.

 ## E-Class